 - programmable molecular robots for nanofabrication of high density multifunctional materials.

-However, researchers in these disparate areas rarely interact with one another, and to our knowledge there have not been any national-scale workshops or conferences in this space.
-This is a missed opportunity, as it is clear that convergent interactions between these groups could drive innovation.
-The time is right to share translational best practices to a much wider group and ignite bio-design inspired efforts across the nation.
+However, researchers in these disparate areas rarely interact with one another, and to our knowledge there had not been any national-scale workshops or conferences in this space.
+This was a missed opportunity, as it was clear that convergent interactions between these groups could drive innovation.
+The time was right to share translational best practices to a much wider group and ignite bio-design inspired efforts across the nation.